Joint Access to Bank Accounts in Texas

 Some banks, but not all, allow convenience accounts.
 The account is technically owned only by you (a single-party account), but you give a cosigner access to the account.
 Since the account is only owned by you, when you die, the money in the account will go wherever your Last Will says.
 The bank will freeze the bank account until your Will goes through probate court.

-A Joint Tenant With Right Of Survivorship Account‘
+#5) A Joint Tenant With Right Of Survivorship Account

-This account (often called JTWROS, ROS, or JT TEN), is not a single-party account.
-You would basically co-own the money in the account with another person you name.
+A joint tenancy with right of survivorship account (often called JTWROS, ROS, or JT TEN), is not a single-party account.
+With a Texas JTROS account, you basically co-own the money in the account with another person you name.
 Many marital bank accounts are JTWROS (even if the spouses are unaware).
 Upon the death of either account holder, the surviving account holder owns 100% of the money without any probate court involvement.

 That completely depends on your unique needs, your estate planning goals, and your family.
 For example, you may want to be very cautious before giving a financially desperate family member access to your bank account.
 I know it sounds like common sense, but I see it happen fairly frequently.
 Also, giving one family member access to the bank account while not allowing access by other family members can really cause tension.
 The family members who aren’t named on the account may just assume that money is “disappearing” out of your bank account.